lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 of the issuing CA.  The DistributionPointName should be treated as an internal pointer to identify a CRL that the server already has and not as a way to ask the server to fetch CRLs from external locations.
-The server SHALL only provide only those CRLs that are more recent than the ones indicated by the client.
+The server SHALL only provide those CRLs that are more recent than the ones indicated by the client.

 ~~~~
   GenMsg:    {id-it 22}, SEQUENCE SIZE (1..MAX) OF CRLStatus